Space animal hypothesis

-The space animal hypothesis proposes that reports of flying saucers or UFOs might be caused not by technological alien spacecraft or mass hysteria, but rather by animal lifeforms ("space critters") that are indigenous to Earth's atmosphere or interplanetary space.
+The space animal hypothesis proposes that reports of flying saucers and other UFOs might be the result of animal lifeforms ("space critters") that are indigenous to Earth's atmosphere or interplanetary space, as opposed to technologically advanced alien spacecraft or mass hysteria.

 Proponents

 Multiple authors independently suggested the space animal hypothesis.
 In 1923, paranormal author Charles Fort mused, "It seems no more incredible that up in the seemingly unoccupied sky there should be hosts of living things than that the seeming blank of the ocean should swarm with life."

 During the 1947 flying disc craze, a fan of Fort's writings named John Philip Bessor became the first modern proponent of the hypothesis when he authored a letter to the Air Force suggesting that discs might be "animals bearing very little likeness to human beings".
 In 1949, he wrote to the Saturday Evening Post to suggest that the discs might be "more like octopuses, in mentality, than humans".
 In 1957, a saucer group's newsletter credited Bessor with the "space animal" idea, and in 1978 he was called the "grand-daddy" of the "space critter" hypothesis.

 In 1948, the Saturday Evening Post quoted Luis Walter Alvarez's opinion that the "gizmos" appeared to be "alive".

 In April 1949, the Air Force's Project Sign released an essay which considered the hypothesis, writing "the possible existence of some sort of strange extraterrestrial animals has been remotely considered, as many of the objects described acted more like animals than anything else".

 In January 1951, Fate magazine published the opinion of David W. Chase who argued that the "saucers are the beings themselves".
 In 1952, papers speculated that flying saucers were "not carriers for the inhabitants of other planets" but rather that flying saucers "are the living creatures from another planet".
 In 1953, Walter Karig speculated in American Weekly that the objects behaved more like "puppies" than spaceships.
-That year, Desmond Leslie's book Flying Saucers Have Landed speculated that a UFO reported over Oloron and Gaillac, France might been a "huge living thing".
-In 1954, French engineer Rene Fouere published his theory that the "disc-beings" were able to live in space.
-In October 1954, Alfred Loedding was publicly quoted on his suspicion that the disks "may be a kind of space animal".
+That year, Desmond Leslie's book Flying Saucers Have Landed speculated that a UFO reported over Oloron and Gaillac, France might have been a "huge living thing".
+In 1954, French engineer René Fouéré published his theory that the "disc-beings" were able to live in space.
+In October 1954, Alfred Loedding was publicly quoted on his suspicion that the discs "may be a kind of space animal".